Allen-Tildesley/examples/CONTENTS.md

 ### 5.6 Initialization of a crystal lattice
 [initialize.f90](initialize.f90) and [initialize_module.f90](initialize_module.f90).
+This program also has options to initialize a random configuration, and a chain of atoms.

 ### 6.1 Force routine using the Ewald sum
 [ewald.f90](ewald.f90) with [ewald_module.f90](ewald_module.f90) and [mesh_module.f90](mesh_module.f90).